For a bigger picture, click on the thumbnail you want enlarged

 Pretzel was our poster child until she crossed the Rainbow Bridge on July 4th, 2005.

-He is very active, cured of his mites, has been rehydrated, is eating great and gaining weight.
+He became very active, was cured of his mites, had been rehydrated, and was eating great and gaining weight.

 Stubbs crossed the Rainbow Bridge on January 8, 2008 and is now "Basking in the Sun" on the other side.